RPHAELLA/Encoder/README.md

 > *UnicodeDecodeError: 'utf-8' codec can't decode byte ... in position ...: invalid continuation byte*
 >

-To perform mass source code encoding conversion to UTF-8 for a client's project, the script was just a quick spin up a reference to an answer on StackOverflow written by [Timwi](https://stackoverflow.com/users/33225/timwi) and [Ivan Perevezentsev](https://stackoverflow.com/users/4027465/ivan-perevezentsev).
+To perform mass source code encoding conversion to UTF-8 for a client's project, the script was just a quick spin up with reference to an answer on StackOverflow written by [Timwi](https://stackoverflow.com/users/33225/timwi) and [Ivan Perevezentsev](https://stackoverflow.com/users/4027465/ivan-perevezentsev).